-The issue isn't just that women won't talk about masterbation—the associated shame might be the reason we're also deterred from doing it.
-A study by the National Survey of Sexual Health and Behavior reveals a gender gap: Only 8% of men aged 20 to 24 have never masturbated, while 23% of women in the same bracket avoid touching themselves.
+The issue isn't just that women won't talk about masturbation—the associated shame might be the reason we're also deterred from doing it.
+A study by the National Survey of Sexual Health and Behavior reveals a gender gap: Only 8 percent of men aged 20 to 24 have never masturbated, while 23 percent of women in the same bracket avoid touching themselves.
 So what gives?

 Let's Talk About Sex

 The benefits of getting physical go beyond feeling good—according to Ross, as it's one of the best ways to overcome sexual dysfunction, which is surprisingly common.
 "For some women, finding and/or enjoying sexual intimacy and sex is difficult, if not impossible.
-Research suggests that 43% of women report some degree of difficulty, and 12% attribute their sexual difficulties to personal distress," she says.
+Research suggests that 43 percent of women report some degree of difficulty, and 12 percent attribute their sexual difficulties to personal distress," she says.
 Sexual problems worsen with age and peak in woman aged 45 to 64—but it's not all bad news.

 "For many of these women, the problems of sexual dysfunction are treatable, which is why (again) it is so important for women to share their feelings and concerns with a healthcare provider."

 The first step: Talking about it.
 "It's time to frame masturbation as healthy and normal," says Britton.
 "It is through masturbation that we learn about our unique sexual response pattern and learn how to give ourselves an orgasm and ride the wave of arousal/ecstasy with or without a partner."
-Far from a 'dirty word,' it can help us better know ourselves.
-"It is through mindful masturbation that women deepen their body-mind connection and create healthy, integrated sexual well-being."
+Far from a dirty word, it can help us better know ourselves and "it is through mindful masturbation that women deepen their body-mind connection and create healthy, integrated sexual well-being."